How to Buy Cars Cheaply and Sell Them at a Profit

 A middle-aged couple bought it and were totally happy.
 They wanted a Volvo for its safety record and reliability.
 Frankly I didn't really care.
 I just wanted to get on with the next one.

-My preference is local newspapers and supermarket boards, however, because I can easily contact the seller and start negotiating.
+Some great buys can be had from all of these sources.
+My preference is local newspapers and supermarket boards however, because I can easily contact the seller and start negotiating.

 Also, it's easy once you've met the person face-to-face to really work out the reason for the sale.
 Are they elderly and can't drive it any longer?
 Do they need the money?

 I very rarely buy on the spot unless it's a bargain.
 What I tend to do is go away and say I'll think about it.
 I leave my number with them and hope they'll call me first and then I'll know their desperation level.

 If I don't hear back from them, I back three days later.
 If the car's gone, I don't care.
 Rule one here is don't get emotionally involved.
 Remember you don't want a car.
 This is just a money-making tool.

 There's a bit of luck and a lot of pushiness involved in buying a cheap car through these sources.
 If you don't like the idea of confronting and negotiating with someone, then stick with car auctions.

 What to Look for When Buying a Cheap Car to Sell